Costa Rica–India relations: Foreign aid

 Rajasthan.
 The women will learn to how to develop a project to build, set up and maintain solar panels so that they can bring electricity to their community Punta Burica, Costa Rica’s southernmost point.

 Citizens of Costa Rica are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.

 Indians in Costa Rica

 As of December 2016, there are about 250 Indians in Costa Rica, the majority of whom are involved in the IT industry.
 Some are also businessmen, engaged in exports of wood, or work in NGOs and the Missionaries of Charity.
-There are at least three Indian owned restaurants in Costa Rica, including Indian restaurants "Taj Mahal" and "Naan and Curry" owned by Kapil Gulati who is originally from Gurgaon.
+There are at least ten Indian owned restaurants in Costa Rica, including Indian restaurants "Taj Mahal" and "Naans & Curries" owned by Kapil Gulati who is originally from Gurgaon.
+Restaurant "Naans & Curries" received "Annapurna" award 2023 by ICCR (Indian Council of Cultural Relations), Government of India.
 The Costa Rica Indian Association (CRIA), established in 2010, is involved in organising social and cultural programmes, as well as trade promotion activities.